Charles Boyer: 1960s

-Onscreen, he continued in older roles: in Fanny (1961) starring Leslie Caron; Demons at Midnight (1961), in France, the lead; MGM's remake of The Four Horsemen of the Apocalypse (1962); Adorable Julia (1962) with Lilli Palmer; several episodes of The Dick Powell Theatre; and Love Is a Ball (1963).
+Onscreen, he continued in older roles: in Fanny (1961) starring Leslie Caron; MGM's remake of The Four Horsemen of the Apocalypse (1962); Adorable Julia (1962) with Lilli Palmer; several episodes of The Dick Powell Theatre; and Love Is a Ball (1963).

 He was nominated for the Tony Award as Best Actor (Dramatic) in the 1963 Broadway production of Lord Pengo, which ran for 175 performances.
 Later that same year Boyer performed in Man and Boy on the London and New York stage.
 The Broadway run only went for 54 performances.

 Boyer was reunited with David Niven in The Rogues (1964–65), a television series also starring Gig Young.
 Niven, Boyer and Young revolved from week to week as the episode's leading man, sometimes appearing together, although most episodes wound up being helmed by Young since both Niven and Boyer had flourishing movie careers.

-He had good support roles in A Very Special Favor (1965) with Rock Hudson; How to Steal a Million (1966) with Audrey Hepburn and Peter O'Toole; Barefoot in the Park (1967) with Robert Redford and Jane Fonda.
+He had good supporting roles in A Very Special Favor (1965) with Rock Hudson; How to Steal a Million (1966) with Audrey Hepburn and Peter O'Toole; Barefoot in the Park (1967) with Robert Redford and Jane Fonda.
 He had cameos in Is Paris Burning?
 (1966) and Casino Royale (1967) and was top billed in The Day the Hot Line Got Hot (1968).

 His career had lasted longer than that of other romantic actors, winning him the nickname "the last of the cinema's great lovers."
-He recorded a laid-back album called Where Does Love Go in 1966.
+He recorded a laid-back album called Where Does Love Go in 1966, it being a minor commercial success, peaking at No. 148 in the US.
 The album consisted of famous love songs sung (or rather spoken) with Boyer's distinctive deep voice and French accent.
 The record was reportedly Elvis Presley's favorite album for the last 11 years of his life, the one he most listened to.

 Boyer supported in The April Fools (1969) and The Madwoman of Chaillot (1969) and guest starred on The Name of the Game.